shopglobal/liri/README.md

 The input's matter, to your code, and we handle this carefully by implementing the following loop:

 # for
-Take a look at this quick for loop which takes in user inputs, and establishes origin to a predefined index of 3.
+Take a look at this quick for loop I created which takes in user inputs, and establishes origin to a predefined index of 3.
+Which is where the important user input is located:
 <code>

 for (l=3; l < nodeArgs.length; l++){